 Age irrelevant, but I’m old enough to remember the crossword in the Correspondent on Sundays.
 Crosswords, of one sort or another, were always part of life in my family.
 My mother, in her 90s, still has a go at The Times non-cryptic every day.
 I graduated from just doing daily cryptics (Guardian for as long as I’ve been buying my own) to Azed.
 I also do the Cyclops puzzle in Private Eye.
 Since January 2006 I have been doing the Listener (apart from the mathematical ones), with reasonable but not spectacular success; I hope to improve over time.
 I subscribe to Magpie but seldom find time for more than one or two of the less impenetrable puzzles.
 I am too short of free time (actually, way too cowardly!) to attempt any setting.
 When not doing crosswords (or,actually, often while ‘multitasking’), I am a self-employed information design consultant.
 I tend a large and mostly impressive garden, and I like art a lot.
 Oh yes, and I’m an obsessive cricket fan, member of MCC and Middlesex, and present at every day of international cricket in London for over 20 years.

 Born 1946.
 Since retiring (maths teacher) have spent an increasing amount of time on crosswords, something that was impossible before – am not in the sub-ten minutes league and probably never will be.
-Do The Times every day (more often than not in over half an hour), also The Independent when I can get a copy (usually do Virgilius and Phi in about 25 minutes, but the less said about some of the others the better).
+Do The Times every day (more often than not in over half an hour), also The Independent when I can get a copy (usually do Dac and Phi in about 25 minutes, but the less said about some of the others the better).
 Also an assortment of other crosswords, including The Listener from time to time.
-Have been doing Azed monthly for about five years and entering his clue-setting competitions, with some moderate success but never enough – at least not at the time of writing.
+Have been doing Azed monthly for some years and entering his clue-setting competitions, often without enough success.
 Also play a lot of chess and golf.

 Born 1954.
 I’ve been fascinated by cryptic crosswords since childhood.
 My mother used to attempt the Daily Mail cryptic every day but I don’t remember her ever finishing one.
 Then, when I started working, a colleague would bring in The Telegraph every day.
 It wasn’t till my daughter started to get interested, when I bought her a “how to” book that I realized that the definition is “always” the first word (or words) or the last word (or words) of the clue.
 In 2000 I discovered the, then, Independent Weekend Crossword (now Inquisitor) and later Enigmatic Variations and The Listener.
 I solve The Inquisitor most weeks and won the Champagne once.
 In 2005 I achieved an ambition by having a barred crossword published in The Independent using the pseudonym Cayenne.
 I hope to follow that success one day.